is now available! Read about the new features and fixes from November.

 Language Pack recommendation

-Note: This topic explains how to change the display language in the VS Code UI via Language Packs such as French or Chinese.
+Note: This article explains how to change the display language in the VS Code UI via Language Packs such as French or Chinese.
 If you want to add programming language support, for example for C++ or Java, refer to the Programming Languages section of the documentation.

 Changing the Display Language